saitheninja/nixconfig/README.md

 ### Neovim

 Configured with [NixVim](https://github.com/nix-community/nixvim).
-I have spent way too long messing Neovim and NixVim.
+I have spent way too long messing with Neovim and NixVim.